Public Performance

 The park, and parklife has given us city folks a quaint view of nature.
 We prefer it in a frame, landscaped and aesthetically pleasing and at the service of our need to escape the urban grind and concrete.
 Perhaps we once believed that if we surrounded ourselves by a Garden of Eden, we would ourselves become pure and innocent as the founders of humanity we believed in.

 Gob Squad will lead you into the picturesque idyllic setting of Ørstedsparken which melts from the city into the park landscape.
 In this charming landscape, clues will reveal themselves and speak to us about the more chaotic, fearsome and unbridled sides of nature and humanity in which our desires do not conform to the ideal standards of beauty and the common good but rather splurge between attraction and repulsion, between uncertainty and fleeting encounters.
-The audio walk will be fun and playful, but also dive you into a world of surprises and secrets, of longing, encounters and departures.

 The title references a piece from Yoko Ono and speaks of life cycles and the perception of seeing only a small part of something gigantic and greater than us.